Feds probe alleged prison cellphone use by ‘Pharma Bro’

+The U.S. Bureau of Prisons has opened an inquiry into whether Martin Shkreli, nicknamed the "Pharma Bro," violated prison rules forbidding inmates from conducting business and possessing cellphones.

-NEW YORK (AP) — Federal authorities are investigating claims that Martin Shkreli has been running his pharmaceutical company from behind bars.
+NEW YORK (AP) — Federal authorities said Friday they are investigating claims that Martin Shkreli has been running his pharmaceutical company from behind bars using a contraband smartphone.

-The U.S. Bureau of Prisons said Friday that it has opened an inquiry into whether the so-called “Pharma Bro” used a contraband smartphone inside a federal prison in New Jersey.
+The U.S. Bureau of Prisons told The Associated Press it has opened an inquiry into whether the man nicknamed the “Pharma Bro” violated prison rules forbidding inmates from conducting business and possessing cellphones.

+Shkreli, 35, is serving a seven-year sentence for securities fraud at the Federal Correctional Institution at Fort Dix, New Jersey, a low-security prison complex about 40 miles (65 kilometers) from Philadelphia.
+He was found guilty of lying to investors in two failed hedge funds and cheating them out of millions.

-The Wall Street Journal reported this week that Shkreli has been calling the shots at Phoenixus AG despite the seven-year sentence he is serving for lying to investors in two failed hedge funds.
+The Wall Street Journal reported this week that Shkreli has used a cellphone to call the shots at his drug company, Phoenixus AG, posting regularly to social media and even firing the company’s chief executive a few weeks ago.

-The newspaper said he fired the company’s chief executive a few weeks ago in a call made from jail.
-It says Shkreli is also regularly posting to social media.

 Most Read Business Stories